sidneykung/Movie-Data-Analysis/README.md

 For additional info, contact Alison Peebles Madigan at alison.peeblesmadigan@flatironschool.com

 ### Repository Structure

+Maybe include a link of each reepository section, and a brief sentence explaining the purpose of it
-├── data
+* data
-├── images
+* images
-├── README.md
+* README.md
-├── Animal_Shelter_Needs_Presentation.pdf
+* Animal_Shelter_Needs_Presentation.pdf
-└── animal_shelter_needs_analysis.ipynb
+* animal_shelter_needs_analysis.ipynb

 #### Notes: